PART 7 - HOW TO START PROCEEDINGS – THE CLAIM FORM

 (Rule 7.5 sets out the latest time for serving a claim form)

-(3) Where the claimant serves particulars of claim, then unless a copy of the particulars has already been filed, the claimant must, within 7 days of service on the defendant, file a copy of the particulars except where –
+(3) Where the claimant serves particulars of claim on the defendant, the claimant must, within 7 days of service on the defendant, file a copy of the particulars unless a copy has already been filed.